Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 Technically, yes.
 Should you?
 No. Not at age five.

 The Apple Watch SE, which is the most affordable option, has a case size of 40mm and a strap that barely tightens enough for most five-year-old wrists.
-It looked comically large on Owen, like he was wearing a clock from the wall.
+It looked comically large on our tester, like he was wearing a clock from the wall.
 Beyond the physical fit, the interface is designed for adults.
 The icons are small, the text is tiny, the swipe gestures require a level of precision that developing fine motor skills simply cannot deliver consistently.

 Then there is the price.
 An Apple Watch SE runs about $250, and you need a cellular plan on top of that.
 When your child is one sandbox accident away from destroying the device, that is a painful price tag.